- This event has passed.

 As an educator, you know that young children learn in different ways—they have different learning styles, classroom habits, and attitudes toward learning.
 These learning behaviors fall under the developmental domain Approaches to Learning, which encompasses not what children learn, but how they learn: how they engage in learning and classroom activities to acquire new information.
 Having a positive approach toward learning lays the groundwork for development in other domains essential to school and life success.

-In this edWebinar, Michelle Jamail, early childhood music specialist and Music Together teacher at Bluebonnet Montessori School of Lakeway, TX, will explore the many ways music making very naturally and deeply supports a child’s positive approach toward learning.
-She’ll also introduce some research on this topic, and explore how music can serve as a lens through which to learn about a child’s attitude and disposition toward learning, as well as their learning style and habits.
-You’ll also leave with some accessible music activity ideas that you can use to support children’s positive approaches to learning in your classrooms!
+In this edWebinar, Michelle Jamail, early childhood music specialist and Music Together teacher at Bluebonnet Montessori School of Lakeway, TX, explores the many ways music making very naturally and deeply supports a child’s positive approach toward learning.
+She also introduces some research on this topic, and explore how music can serve as a lens through which to learn about a child’s attitude and disposition toward learning, as well as their learning style and habits.
+Learn some accessible music activity ideas that you can use to support children’s positive approaches to learning in your classrooms!

-Educators working with toddlers, preschoolers, and kindergartners are invited to attend this edWebinar.
-There will be time for questions after Michelle’s presentation.
-Join us to gain strategies for using music to support children’s approaches to learning.
+Educators working with toddlers, preschoolers, and kindergartners are invited to watch this recorded edWebinar.
+Gain strategies for using music to support children’s approaches to learning.

 About the Presenter